Ahmed-Masoud/AMScrollingCards/README.md

          7. if module should add a page indicator
          8. page indicator colors
          9. peak size which is the size of the left and right cards that should be shown
+         10. if the cards should use animation to focus on selected card
          =================================================
 */
 let config = SwipingCardsConfigurationModel(containerView: scrollingCardsContainer ,